It is all about SEO these days, isn’t it?

 So here you are, seeking knowledge on SEO writing and how to do it right.

 We are not going to be modest here.
-You are definitely in the right place and we are going to teach you everything you have to know about this topic.
+You are definitely in the right place and, as a Top SEO Company, we are going to teach you everything you have to know about this topic.

 - What is SEO

 - Technical SEO and How it Affects Your Website’s Rank